tricktux/dotfiles/README.md

 		 last time wih only the lua53.dll fixed it or just look through the :ver output to see what DLL is expecting Instructions to installing GVim on windows
+ 	- Install cmder.
+Google and download from website
+ 	- Install chocolatey. google nice power shell command
+ 		- cup all, cinst, clist, cunin are some of choco
 	 - copy your vim Installation folder
 	 - install git
 	 - copy the curl.cmd to git/cmd